Turn down for huat! This CNY, we’re bingeing on rose pineapple tarts, D24 love letters and pineapple bak kwa cookies.

 Pineapple Tarts Singapore

 With a name like that, you know this brand has only one snack in mind (although it actually does sell other treats).
 But pineapple tarts are the main star for good reason.
-These orbs of sweet and savoury goodness melt in your mouth like butter – and now they come with an added touch of cheese, salted egg or even mala flavours.
+These orbs of sweet and savoury goodness melt in your mouth like butter.
+Plus, they come with an added touch of cheese, salted egg, and even truffle flavours.
 A stickler for spice?
-Try the mala fish skin for crackle with a kick.
+Try the mala version for a kick.

 Pineapple Tarts Singapore, available online

 Janice Wong is a name synonymous with fancy chocolate, and the local dessert maestro doesn’t disappoint with her offerings for the Year of the Ox.
 There’s the chocolate koi that’s hand-painted, coated in single-origin dark chocolate and filled with praline feuilletine and candied orange.
 Additionally, snacks come in varieties such as chocolate bak kwa cookies, chocolate pineapple balls and love letters with hazelnut dip.
 Best of all, you can gift CNY hampers to your loved ones!
 They’re filled with cookies, pineapple tarts, tea tins and even wine or champagne.

 Janice Wong, available online and at multiple locations including Paragon and Raffles City

 Famed for its pineapple cakes, this Taiwanese brand makes its signature treat with organically grown pineapples and all-natural ingredients.
 Besides that, it also offers apple cake tarts and D24 durian love letters.
 How’s that for something different?

 SunnyHills, available online and at 3 Seah Street, Singapore 188379